trstlabs/intento/docs/modules/AutoTx.md

 ---
 order: 1
-title: AutoTx
+title: AutoTX
 description: Automation with the interchain accounts module
 ---

-# AutoTx Module
+# AutoTX Module

 This module is used to automate processes across chains.
 With 'MsgSubmitAutoTx', time-based interchain account message calls are scheduled.